COVID-19 & GCS

 SNACKS AND MEALS

-During the 2022-2023 school year, we are returning to sharing some family-style snacks, instead of children bringing their own food exclusively due to COVID-19.
+We have returned to sharing some family-style snacks, instead of children bringing their own food exclusively due to COVID-19.
 Families are asked to provide a healthy snack for the class on a rotating basis.
-Children in Full-Day classes bring a lunch and their afternoon snack from home.
+Children in Full-Day classes bring a lunch and also their afternoon snack from home.

 Children are invited to bring their own water bottle, and Teachers will happily refill them.